Skip to content

 File size at same dimensionsOften largerOften smaller

-Sharp UI and textExcellentGood with high quality setting
+Sharp UI and textExcellentGood at high quality

-Best forUI with alpha, screenshotsPhotos, uploads, email
+Best forUI with alpha, logosPhotos, uploads, email

 1. Open the PNG in Paint.